Saltwater Rigging Basics

 Mackerel Rig Setup

 Atlantic mackerel are a common catch from shore or by boat in New Hampshire.
 This small schooling fish is great for bait, dinner or just some fun, and especially good as an introduction to saltwater fishing for younger anglers.
-Mackerel are commonly caught on “sabiki” rigs, and for mackerel, this typically consists of a 1 oz. diamond jig or spoon with a number of 1/0 size hooks above it, which can have colorful tubes or flies attached.
+Mackerel are commonly caught on “sabiki” rigs, and for mackerel, this typically consists of a 1 ounce diamond jig or spoon with a number of 1/0 size hooks above it, which can have colorful tubes or flies attached.
 These are easy to find “prefab” in coastal bait shops, but you can make your own using dropper loops on a leader.
 When jigged, these look like a school of smaller fish being chased by a bigger fish.
 If fishing from shore, cast the rig out and, after it settles, lift with a jerk, reel in, and repeat.
-When fishing from a bridge or boat, drop the rig down into the water, allowing it to go out of sight, 15-20 feet down.
+When fishing from a bridge or boat, drop the rig down into the water, allowing it to go out of sight, 15–20 feet down.
 Jig it by lifting with a jerk and allowing it to settle before lifting again; if you are not getting any action, change the depth of the rig.

 Mackerel Rig